Ewwii-sh/xmlman/docs/src/config/widget_api.md

 # Widget API

-This section covers all the ewwii widgets and how you can create one within `XmlMan`.
+This subsections covers all the ewwii widgets and how you can create one within `XmlMan`.

 ### Top Level